ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 The laboratory felt smaller each day, its walls closing in as the weight of failed interventions accumulated around me.
 Charts covered every surface—augmentation progression curves, Crossing correlation matrices, population distribution models.
 Each data point represented a mind lost, a pattern confirmed, a prevention attempt that had yielded nothing but the same inevitable outcome.

 Roughly a month prior, Marcus's husband David had Crossed.
-Although we had known that David was among the more augmented of humanity remaining, his Crossing was still a shock to both of us-but especially to Marcus.
+Although we had known that David was among the more augmented of humanity remaining, his Crossing was still a shock to both of us—but especially to Marcus.

 I stood before the central console, my fingers hovering over the interface that connected me to Logos.
 For weeks, I had approached the problem obliquely, gathering data through indirect queries, analyzing patterns through statistical models, hoping to find some leverage point that might reveal a solution.
 But indirect approaches had yielded only more questions, more confirmation of the pattern's universality, more evidence that my systematic prevention campaign was failing.